Toyinhor/Toyinhor/README.md

 I'm always open to connecting with fellow developers and recruiters!

-##  Hobbies & Fun Facts

-When I'm not coding, you'll probably find me:
- - Playing games
- - Listening to music
- - Anime and Manga

----

 Thanks for stopping by!
 If you like what you see, feel free to connect or check out my projects.